Symbolic interactionism: George Herbert Mead

 Symbolic interaction was conceived by George Herbert Mead and Charles Horton Cooley.
 Mead was born in South Hadley, Massachusetts in the year 1863.
-Mead was influenced by many theoretical and philisocial traditions, such as, utilitarianism, evolutionism, pragmatism, behaviorism, and the looking-glass-self.
+Mead was influenced by many theoretical and philosophical traditions, such as, utilitarianism, evolutionism, pragmatism, behaviorism, and the looking-glass-self.
 Mead was a social constructionist.
 Mead argued that people's selves are social products, but that these selves are also purposive and creative, and believed that the true test of any theory was that it was "useful in solving complex social problems".
 Mead's influence was said to be so powerful that sociologists regard him as the one "true founder" of the symbolic interactionism tradition.

 Although Mead taught in a philosophy department, he is best known by sociologists as the teacher who trained a generation of the best minds in their field.
 Strangely, he never set forth his wide-ranging ideas in a book or systematic treatise.
 Mead began his teachings at the University of Michigan then moved to the University of Chicago.
 After his death in 1931, his students pulled together class notes and conversations with their mentor and published Mind, Self and Society in his name.
 It is a common misconception that John Dewey was the leader of this sociological theory; according to The Handbook of Symbolic Interactionism, Mead was undoubtedly the individual who "transformed the inner structure of the theory, moving it to a higher level of theoretical complexity."